Cutoff for Random Walks on Upper Triangular Matrices: Cutoff for Random Walks on Upper Triangular Groups

-As noted above, we may assume that $d \ll \loglogn$, otherwise the previous calculations have already covered this regime.
-This is crucial, as it allows us to deduce from the above display that $q_b(t) \ll p^{b-2}$.
+using the conditions on $d$.
 The proof is then completed in exactly the same way as above. \end{Proof}

-\begin{Proof}[Proof of \Cref{1res:cutoff:d:prod-bound} for $k \ll \tfrac2d \logn$] Set $t \coloneqq (1 + 3\eps) t_* \ge (1 + 3\eps) t_0$.
-Recall from \Cref{1def:cutoff:h0} that, in this regime, we take $h_0 \coloneqq \tfrac2d \logn = \log(p^{d-1})$.
-Hence $e^{-h_0} = p^{-(d-1)}$.
-Then $s \coloneqq t/k \asymp p^{2(d-1)/k} = n^{4/(dk)} \gg 1$, by \Cref{1res:t0} and the assumption $k \ll \tfrac2d \logn$.
+\begin{Proof}[Proof of \cref{res-p1:cutoff:d:prod-bound} for $k \ll \log \abs \uab$] Set $t \cq (1 + 3\eps) t_* \ge (1 + 3\eps) t_0$.
+Recall from \cref{def-p1:cutoff:prelim:h0} that, in this regime, we take \( h_0 \cq \log \abs \uab. \) Hence $e^{-h_0} = \abs \uab^{-1}$.
+Then $s \cq t/k \asymp \abs \uab^{2/k} \gg 1$, by \cref{res-p1:ent:t0} and the assumption $k \ll \log \abs \uab$.

-As noted in the $d = 3$ case, neither the actual value of $t$ nor the fact that $W$ and $W'$ are independent PPs is of much consequence.
+As noted in the $d = 3$ case, neither the actual value of $t$ nor the fact that $W$ and $W'$ are independent DRWs is of much consequence.
 Even the particular form of $s$ is not important: it can be changed, subject to changing the conditions on $d$ appropriately.
-(In fact, we can allow $k \asymp \tfrac2d \logn$, which gives $s \asymp 1$, provided $k/\logn$ and $d$ are sufficiently small.)

 In the case $d = 3$, we looked at (adjacent) pairs of indices $(2i,2i-1)$.
 For general $d$, this is insufficient; instead, we look at $m$-tuples, where $m$ is a (growing) function of $d$.